 The Sony HT-S100F is the best budget all-in-one soundbar we've tested.
 It offers a solid upgrade over your existing TV speakers for an affordable price, so it's a great entry point for users who've never owned a soundbar before.
 It's less premium than the Samsung HW-S60B/S61B but still solid and well-built.
 As a 2.0 bar, it's ideal for stereo content, which includes most music and TV shows.
 Voices are clear in the mix, and there's even a dialogue enhancement tool to make it easier to follow along with the action on screen.

-With a small and compact design, this soundbar is ideal for those who don't have a ton of space in their living room setup.
+With a small and compact design, this soundbar is ideal if you don't have a ton of space in your living room setup.
 You can even use it with your computer, which is handy.
 That said, the bar's sound enhancement features are limited.
 Unlike the Samsung soundbar, there's no room correction tool, so it sounds slightly different depending on your room.
 Without bass and treble adjustments, you can't manually compensate for this.
 Still, if you want a simple, plug-and-play bar for less, it's worth checking out.

 Are you a bass lover?
 If so, you'll want to check out the Sennheiser AMBEO Soundbar MAX.
-It comes with an integrated subwoofer, and it's one of the only bars we've tested that can reproduce a deep and extended low bass without the need for a dedicated sub.
-As a result, it's a great choice for smaller spaces or anyone who doesn't have room for a bulky subwoofer.
-The bar is quite large and heavy, so it's not ideal for everyone, but it packs a punch, especially in the overall sound quality.
+It comes with an integrated subwoofer, and it's one of the only bars we've tested that can reproduce a deep and extended low bass without needing a dedicated sub.
+As a result, it's a great choice for smaller spaces or anyone who doesn't have floor space for a bulky subwoofer.
+The bar is quite large—tall enough to block a portion of your screen if you don't mount the bar or add some height to the TV—and heavy, so it's not ideal for everyone, but it packs a punch, especially in the overall sound quality.

 This soundbar is great for listening to everything from music to movies to TV shows—and its virtual surround feature called AMBEO 3D is a handy way to enhance your listening experience.
 It offers a wide, immersive sound, with plenty of rumble in the bass during action-packed scenes.
 There's even a room correction mode, like the other premium bars on our list, and a graphic EQ to manually customize its sound across the range.
 It's a unique bar with a powerful performance overall.
-That said, given its size and price, bass lovers might find it's a better value to add on a separate sub to the Bose or the Sonos instead.
+That said, given its size and price, if you're a bass lover and can spare the floor space, you might find it's a better value to add on a separate sub to the Bose or the Sonos instead or consider choosing one of the best soundbars with subwoofers.

 Our recommendations above are what we think are currently the best all-in-one soundbars and the best soundbars without subwoofer add-ons for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).